Masmiseim36/nxpSDK/boards/evkmimx8mm/demo_apps/sai_low_power_audio/readme.txt

 2. The wm8524 codec on the EVK board and the ak4497 codec on the audio board are both supported, but please note that only one codec can be used at the same time which is determained by the macro "APP_SRTM_CODEC_WM8524_USED" and "APP_SRTM_CODEC_AK4497_USED" in app_srtm.h.
 3. Since the  DSD files are typically large, users could create a new large size patition in the SD card to place the music files.
-4. After M core running, please make sure the linux kernel is boot up, then press "s" or "S" to start the demo.
+4. After M core running, please boot the linux kernel to create the rpmsg channel between A core and M core.
-5. If there is no audio playback, the M core will enter the STOP mode, then the whole system would enter DSM mode once A53 suspend.
-    Press the ON/OFF button on the EVK board, could wakeup A53 core;
-6. Please make sure here exists xxx.wav file in the SD card.
+5. Please make sure here exists xxx.wav file in the SD card.
     If the music file is placed at the Windows FAT32 paritions, after the linux kernel boot up and logged as root, using the "mount /dev/mmcblk1p1 /mnt" and then go to "/mnt" folder to playabck the music using the playback command.
     If the music file is placed at the Linux paritions, eg "/home", could playback the music dirctly using the playback command.